Here you will learn useful English vocabulary related to driving. Start the engine, exceed the speed limit, go up/down the gears and more.

 Share and help other students to improve English skills:

 Driving a car can be one of the great pleasures in the world.
-Driving a manual car (car with gear stick and not automatic) whilst requiring more hand and foot action is a better experience.
+Driving a manual car (car with the gear stick and not automatic) whilst requiring more hand and foot action is a better experience.
 Here are some English verbs that we use when describing or explaining how we drive a car.
 I have also included some English idioms connected with driving.
 So by the time you get to the end of this post, you will learn useful English vocabulary related to driving.

 English Vocabulary related to Driving